EarthObservation/RVT_py/docs/index.rst

 For a more detailed description see references given at each method in the manual and a comparative paper describing them (e.g. Kokalj and Hesse 2017, see below).

-RVT python library called rvt contains modules:
+RVT Python library called rvt contains modules:

 * vis (:ref:`rvt.vis`) - visualization functions (mentioned above), for computing visualizations;